-Figure 3 Example : Collection Types Vector
+Figure 6 Example : Collection Types Vector

-The above diagram depicts the three counters ERAB.EstabInitAttNbr.QCI, ERAB.EstabInitSuccNbr.QCI and ERAB.EstabInitFailNbr.Cause Code .
+The above diagram depicts the three counters ERAB.EstabInitAttNbr.QCI, ERAB.EstabInitSuccNbr.QCI and ERAB.EstabInitFailNbr.Cause Code.
 The last Counter is a summation counter , rather than a raw counter.
 Due to this it is not possible for example to what was the major reason for failures corresponding to a specific QCI.
 (This may not be the best example).
 By using a vector counter it is possible to show specific values corresponding to each QCI.
 The number and order of QCI is fixed.

 It is possible to express the individual values by having a counter like “ERAB.EstabInitFailNbr.QCI.Cause Code” but is cumbersome.

-List
+Retrieval Type: Bag

-A list collection type can be a bag of values in any order .
+A Bag collection type can be a composition of values in any order .
 These values are not uniquely identifiable also the number of values is not known and not limited..
 Fig 2 depicts such a list.
 It is not possible to transfer such values using current Collection Types.

-The performance metric listCallSetUpDurations contains a list of values, each value indicates the duration for setting up the call.
+The performance metric listCallSetUpDurations contains a series of values, where each value indicates the duration for setting up the call.
 The list is not limited; also it is not possible to identify specific duration values.

 Statistical math functions like Mean, Max, Min, Standard Deviation / Variance might be used instead.
 However even with multiple of these there can be loss of information.
 Also the producer should have the ability to compute and provide resultant value, which may not be possible in simple devices.